-1) Haste makes waste – you may have heard this old saying – it turns out that it is fully applicable to procuring licenses for D365BC.
-Here is how you can save.
-If you are planning on purchasing 10 full (Essentials or Premium) licenses for Go-Live, you can do so a couple of weeks prior to Go-Live itself (it should only take a day or two for the Partner to get additional licenses for you).
-Therefore, at the beginning of the project get only as many licenses as there are people in your team actively working (testing, training, etc.) on the implementation.
-Here is how it works.
-Let’s say, out of 10 full licenses that you need eventually (for the Go-Live), only 5 are going to be used by your team members while they are working on setting up and testing the system.
-If your implementation is 6 months, you can save
+- Haste makes waste – if you are planning on purchasing 10 full (Essentials or Premium) licenses for Go-Live, you can do so a couple of weeks prior to Go-Live itself (it should only take a day or so for the Partner to get additional licenses for you).
+Therefore, at the beginning of the project get only as many licenses as there are people in your team actively working on the implementation.
+Let’s say, out of 10 full licenses that you need for the Go-Live, only 5 are going to be used by your team members while they are working on setting up and testing the system.
+If your implementation lasts 6 months, you can save

 $89.601 (cost of an Essentials license / month) * 5 licenses * 6 months = $2,688.00 CAD on this simple tip alone.

-2) Essentials vs Team Member – some of your Users will only need to view the data in the system (e.g. a finance performance manager) or do simple actions (e.g. entering Time Sheets) – for these Users, it should suffice to get them a Team Member ($10.20 / month) license instead of an Essentials ($89.60 / month) or Premium ($128.00) license.
-For example, if you have 10 Users who only need to run financial reports (e.g. heads of departments), including PowerBI reports, you can save
+- Essentials vs Team Member – some of your Users will only need to view the data in the system (e.g. to run a financial report) or do simple actions (e.g. to enter Time Sheets) – these Users should only need a Team Member ($10.20 / month) license which is several times cheaper than a full license.
+For example, if you have 10 Users who only need to run financial reports, you can save

 $9,528.00 CAD each year ((89.60 – 10.20) * 12 months * 10 Users) by using this simple tip.